phoehnel/REST-light/README.md

 ## How to Use

+The setup is very simple.
+There is nothing to configure, except running the container.
+For the app to be able to persist the API-Key, ensure the mounted volume is writeable for UID/GID 33.

 1. Install Docker on your RaspberryPi
 2. Attach a 433Mhz transmitter to [WiringPi Pin 2](https://pinout.xyz/pinout/pin13_gpio27) of your RaspberryPi
 3. Run REST-light and receive the generated API-Key from `docker logs` on first startup.